-The other advantage of creating website or webpage shortcuts on desktop is that you can launch your favorite webpages with a click without having to open the web browser first.
+The other advantage of creating a website or webpage shortcuts on desktop is that you can launch your favorite webpages with a click without having to open the web browser first.

 When you click or tap on the website or webpage shortcut created on the desktop, the website or webpage will be opened in the default web browser.

-In this article, we will see all the ways out there to create website or webpage shortcuts on your Windows 10 desktop.
+In this article, we will see all the ways out there to create a website or webpage shortcut on your Windows 10 desktop.

 Method 1 of 3

 Create a website/webpage shortcut using Chrome, Edge, or Firefox browser

 Step 1: Launch Microsoft Edge, Google Chrome or Firefox browser and resize the browser window in a way so you can see both the desktop and browser window.